MicrosoftDocs/VBA-Docs/api/Publisher.Application.MailMergeAfterRecordMerge.md

 ## Parameters

 |Name|Required/Optional|Data type|Description|
 |:-----|:-----|:-----|:-----|
 |_Doc_|Required| **Document**|The mail merge main document.|

 ## Remarks

 If you maintain a customer management database, you can use the **MailMergeAfterRecordMerge** event to update the database for each merged record.

-To access the  **Application** object events, declare an **Application** object variable in the General Declarations section of a code module.
-Then set the variable equal to the **Application** object for which you want to access events.
+To access the **Application** object events, declare an **Application** object variable in the General Declarations section of a code module, and then set the variable equal to the **Application** object for which you want to access events.

 For information about using events with the Microsoft Publisher **Application** object, see [Using events with the Application object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ## Example

 This example displays a message with the value of the first and second fields in the record that has just finished merging.

 ```vb
 Private Sub MailMergeApp_MailMergeAfterRecordMerge(ByVal Doc As Document)